Façade Grant Program

 What is the Facade Grant Program?

-The Facade Grant Program is an annual grant program that the City of Carlinville opens up to commercial property owners for aesthetic improvements to the exteriors of their property with the city paying up to $2,000 per applicant.
+The Façade Grant Program is an annual initiative offered by the City of Carlinville to assist commercial property owners with aesthetic improvements to the exterior of their buildings.
+For the 2026 program year, the city will provide matching grants of up to $7,500 per project.

 21946_Historic-Carlinville